emmajanedrews/base-template/_posts/2017-07-18-what-rules-has-fannie-mae-changed-about-qualifying-for-a-loan.md

 Fannie Mae recently made some important rule changes regarding what it takes to qualify for a loan.

-These changes mostly apply to what we call the “debt-to-income ratio,” or how many revolving payments show on your credit versus what the payment of the house you would like to buy is, and what percentage of your income that totals to.
+These changes mostly apply to what we call the “debt-to-income ratio,” or how many revolving payments show on your credit versus the payment of the house you would like to buy, and what percentage of your income that totals to.
 This factor is what prevents most people from qualifying for a loan.

 **The first change they made applies to third-party payments.** In the past, if you had student loan debt, your monthly payments would be counted against your debt-to-income ratio.
 For example, if your payment was $500 a month, the house you could afford would be $500 a month less.